kwonus/Quelle-Obsolete/Quelle.md

 *you shall not surely die // thou shall not surely die // ye shall not surely die*

-The example above also reveals how multiple search segments can be strung together to form a compound search: logically speaking, each segment is OR’ed together; this implies that any of the three matches is acceptable. using parenthetical terms produces more concise search statements.
+The example above also reveals how multiple search clauses can be strung together to form a compound search: logically speaking, each clause is OR’ed together; this implies that any of the three matches is acceptable. using parenthetical terms produces more concise search statements.

 ### VII.
 Quelle SEARCH Definitions

 While some of these concepts have already been introduced, the following section can be used as a glossary for the terminology used in the Quelle HMI specification.

 **Directives** are composed by verbs and are used to construct statements for the Quelle Command Interpreter.
-Each directive has specialized syntax tailored to the imperative verb used in the statement.
-The directive defines the segment type.
+Each clause type has specialized syntax tailored to the imperative verb used in the statement.

-**Segments:** Segments are equivalent to an imperative [you-understood] verb phrase.
-Most segments have one or more arguments.
+**Clauses:** Clauses are equivalent to an imperative [you-understood] verb phrase.
+Most clauses have one or more arguments.
 But just like English, a verb phrase can be a single word with no explicit subject and no explicit object.
 Consider this English sentence:

 Go!